The Best Vegan Dark Chocolate Truffles [Recipe]

 How are truffles made?

 Truffle ganache (the smooth filling centre) can be made in a number of ways.
-Traditionally it is made with just chocolate and heavy (whipping) cream.
-The mixture is chilled after it is blended together to set, and then it is shaped into balls and typically covered with nuts, coconut, chocolate, or cocoa.
+Traditionally it is made with just melted chocolate and hot, heavy (whipping) cream.
+The mixture is chilled after it is blended together to set, and then it is shaped into balls (or scooped with a small cookie scoop) and typically covered with nuts, coconut, chocolate, or cocoa.

 Printable Recipe: